mun-lang/mun/book/src/ch04-02-building-llvm.md

 Most, if not all, dependencies can be build by cargo except for LLVM.
 The Mun compiler makes heavy use of LLVM for all code-generation capabilities.
-Installing it however, can be tricky.
+Installing it, however, can be tricky.
 This document is a short guide on how to install LLVM on your machine so you can build Mun yourself.

-Currently Mun targets LLVM 8 so everything in this document refers to that version.
+Currently, Mun targets LLVM 8 so everything in this document refers to that version.
 However, these instructions should also hold for newer versions.

 ## Prebuild binaries